omshanti/NervanaModelZoo/readme.md

+# DEPRECATED
+THIS REPO IS DEPRECATED AND OBSOLETE
+Please visit the current model zoo at [https://github.com/NervanaSystems/ModelZoo](https://github.com/NervanaSystems/ModelZoo)

+Sorry for the inconvenience.

 This repo contains a number of standard deep learning models that can be run with the neon libraries.
 The specific model type subdirectories include more detailed information on the various models.
 Below is a summary of the vairous tasks and models included here that address those tasks.